Pittsburgh Penguins Foundation: Hockey Fights Cancer

 Hockey Fights Cancer (HFC) is an initiative founded in December 1998 by the National Hockey League and the National Hockey League Players' Association to raise money and awareness for hockey's most important fight.
 To date, through the NHL's US and Canadian charitable foundations, more than $12.8 million has been raised under the HFC initiative to support national and local cancer research institutions, children's hospitals, player charities and local cancer organizations.
 The HFC program is also a component of the NHL's "Biggest Assist Happens Off The Ice" campaign – the League's long-standing tradition of addressing important social issues in North America and around the world.

 The Hockey Fights Cancer program is supported by each NHL Member Club, players, NHL Alumni, the NHL Officials' Association, Professional Hockey Trainers and Equipment Managers, corporate marketing partners, broadcast partners, and fans throughout North America.

 Open Practice

 Since 2010, the Pittsburgh Penguins and Pittsburgh Penguins Foundation have hosted an Open Hockey Practice for students at CONSOL Energy Center.
-The event offers a rare opportunity for more than 10,000 children from across Allegheny County and in grades one through eight to see the Penguins at work.
+The event offers a rare opportunity to more than 10,000 children from across Allegheny County and in grades one through eight to see the Penguins at work.

 Students are entertained leading up to the start of practice with informational videos about behind-the-scenes aspects of the team and facility.
 Students are given the opportunity to ask questions of the players and coaches during and after practice.
 The Open Practice incorporates educational themes (math, geography, etc.) and each student is given an activity book focused on education, health and nutrition to take home.